mahdaneh/OOD_set_Metrics/README.md

 # Metrics to differntiate the Out-of-Distribution (OOD) sets
-This repository contains the implementation of the metrics, namely **Softmax-based entropy, Coverage Ratio, Coverage Distance**, that are designed to measure the **protection level of in-distribution sub-manifolds in the feature space** by a given OOD set.
+This repository contains the implementation of the metrics, namely **Softmax-based entropy (SE), Coverage Ratio (CR), Coverage Distance (CD)**, that are designed to measure the **protection level of in-distribution sub-manifolds in the feature space** by a given OOD set.
 The related paper is published in [ECAI 2020](http://ecai2020.eu/) and presented in [NeurIPS-Workshop on Safety and Robustness in Decision Making](https://sites.google.com/view/neurips19-safe-robust-workshop), 2019.
 This paper is also available at <https://arxiv.org/pdf/1910.08650.pdf>.

 ## An illustrative explaination
 The following figure illustrates intutively the idea of protection level.
 We differentiate the OOD sets with their level of protection.
 For example, the middle figure exhibits a partially-protective OOD set (shown by green triangles), while the right figure shows a protective OOD set.
 Their effect on